Transmitter-device-independent quantum key distribution

+\textit{Experiment and results}.--- We demonstrate a proof-of-principle experiment to validate the feasibility of the protocol in a fully photonic system.
+As illustrated in Fig.~\ref{f2}, the transmitter comprises three parts, the entanglement source, the photon storage realized by fiber delay, and the measurement module.
+The measurement interval of the detector is calibrated to be 50~ns, for which we employ a 30-m fiber corresponding to a 150~ns delay in the storage module to achieve the information isolation.
+The experimental details are provided in Supplemental Material.

-\textit{Results}.--- The feasibility of the protocol is largely determined by the performance of the transmitter device.
+The feasibility of the protocol is largely determined by the performance of the transmitter device.
 In particular, the specific internal mechanism of Alice's device is not postulated, which means the no-click outcomes cannot be safely discarded therefore posing a detection-efficiency threshold on her device.
-The general detection model for Alice and Bob can be expressed using a eight-element positive-operator-valued-measure (POVM) set including four different click events.
-As Alice's detectors are untrusted, the no-detection and double-click events have to be taken into account, involving two experimental parameters: $\eta_A$ the detection efficiency and $p_{\text{D}}^A$ the dark count probability.
-At the receiver's side, since the detectors are trusted, the POVMs need to be renormalized sifting out no-detection and double-click events, determined by the two parameters $\eta_B$ and $p_{\text{D}}^B$.
-The detailed description on detection model is provided in Supplemental Material.
+The general detection model for Alice and Bob is described by an eight-element positive-operator-valued-measure (POVM) set including four different click events, involving two experimental parameters: the detection efficiency $\eta$ and the dark count probability $p_{\text{D}}$.
+A detailed description on the detection model is provided in Supplemental Material.

-In the experiment, we insert attenuators (4~dB) at Bob's to simulate a 20~km long fiber transmission, resulting in $\eta_B=25\%$.
-The measured $p_{\text{D}}^A$ and $p_{\text{D}}^B$, defined by the raw dark count rate divided by the single count rate, is approximately $1 \times 10^{-3}$ and $2.6 \times 10^{-3}$, respectively.
-Given the measured parameters, we first simulate the theoretical key-rate bound by the imperfections in the transmitter's state generation and photon detection, which is reflected by the state visibility $v$ and the heralding efficiency of Alice $\eta_A$, respectively.
-By feeding the calculated probability distribution $p(a,b|A,B)$ associated with varied $\eta_A$ and $v$ to the numerical method, we compute the theoretical key-rate per round and obtain a critical heralding efficiency of 54.8\% and a critical visibility of 79.6\% for a positive key-rate as depicted in Fig.~\ref{f3}.
-To evaluate the quality of the generated entanglement states, we conduct state tomography, and the state fidelity is 99.25\%.
-Combining with the measured collection efficiency of Alice, we confirm the feasibility of STDI protocol using present setup.
+In the experiment, the channel loss to Bob is $7.5$~dB, resulting in $\eta_B=18\%$.
+The measured $p_{\text{D}}^A$ and $p_{\text{D}}^B$, defined by the raw dark count rate divided by the single count rate, is approximately $5 \times 10^{-4}$ and $2 \times 10^{-3}$, respectively.
+Given the measured parameters, we first simulate the theoretical key-rate bound as a function of two transmitter imperfections: the state visibility $v$, which characterizes the entanglement-state generation, and Alice's heralding efficiency $\eta_A$, which characterizes the photon detection.
+By feeding the calculated probability distribution $p(a,b|A,B)$ associated with varied $\eta_A$ and $v$ to the numerical method, we compute the theoretical key-rate per round and obtain a critical heralding efficiency of 54.6\% and a critical visibility of 79.6\% for a positive key-rate as depicted in Fig.~\ref{f3}.
+To evaluate the quality of the generated entanglement states, we conduct state tomography, and the state fidelity is $98$\%.
+Combining with the measured collection efficiency of Alice, we confirm the feasibility of TDI protocol using the present setup.